- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Leveraged and inverse ETFs are complex instruments and involve significant risks.
+This information is for educational purposes only and does not constitute investment advice.
+Investing in inverse and leveraged ETFs involves substantial risk, including the potential loss of principal.
+Past performance is not indicative of future results.
 Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.